Living in Dubai

 Transportation is definitely a consideration in Dubai.
 Business centres have been designed to be situated away from residential districts, and traffic is usually heavy especially during peak hours, with massive vehicle volume seen in Dubai’s prime locations, particularly on Sheikh Zayed Street.

-The Dubai bus system and taxis are good options for transportation, and you can probably travel at Dh.10 to Dh.20 or less daily.
-A Dubai bus costs around Dh.1.00 to Dh.6.00 and taxis go for around Dh.10 to Dh.100 within Dubai.
+The Dubai bus system and taxis are good options for transportation.
+A Dubai bus costs around Dh.2.00 to Dh.6.00 for less than 3kms (Dh.4.80 for one-way ticket), while monthly pass can cost Dh.200.Taxis go for around Dh.3 for first 0km as minimum fare, and thereafter Dh.1.6 is charged per kilometer within Dubai.
 There are also abras, or water taxis, and car lifts.
-Some residents will even choose to rent a car for an average monthly cost of Dh.1500 to Dh.3000, while saving to buy a car.
+Some residents will even choose to rent a car paying a monthly average, while also saving money to buy a car.
 Usually, those who own cars help to transport friends and officemates to and from work.

 Gasoline is fairly cheap in Dubai, so those who can afford to buy a car and can obtain a driver's license will do well to buy a vehicle.
 Ordinary second-hand cars go for around Dh.15,000 to Dh.50,000 and a brand new car will range anywhere from Dh.40,000 to Dh.300,000.
 Despite the work-hour commute, owning a car is definitely an advantage in Dubai.
 A car is the fastest, cheapest and simplest way to get around town.